FraL96/Italian_Inside_Milestone3/README.md

 First of all to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for supporting me in this project and giving me great advices.

 To [Code Institute](https://codeinstitute.net/) for all the things they taught me.

-To my friend [Giacomo](https://www.instagram.com/ziojack93/) for realizing some dishes in the last week before my submission so I can have the pictures.

 To my parents, [Monica and Gabriel Lupu](https://www.facebook.com/lupu.emonica) that never stop sustaining me.